Author: Alison Mitchell

 He spoke those words at 1 pm.

-The love of the father, the love of Jesus, the living faith, the 1 o’clock miracle, trusting the Word, the joy of the family, the joy of the people, the healing, the hills, the diminishing burden, all of these, bring this miracle to life, inspiring faith in the readers.
+The love of the father, the love of Jesus, the living faith, the 1 o’clock miracle, trusting the Word, the joy of the family, the joy of the people, the healing, the hills, the diminishing burden, all of these, bring this miracle to life, inspiring trust and faith in the readers.

 We can trust the Words of Jesus!